INLNA Artist Residency Award Information & Criteria

 Artists with Icelandic Heritage or artists working on projects relating to, or inspired by Iceland, its people, culture, and/or environment;

 Open to all disciplines of art.
-Feel free to contact SGSIS with questions about work space;
+Feel free to contact SGSIS with questions about workspace;

-Both emerging and established artists are encouraged to apply.
+Emerging and established artists are encouraged to apply.

 Award Allocation The Award will be allocated based on the following criteria, and as adjudicated by the Buttermaker’s House Management Committee: